Oskar Sundqvist

-Oskar Sundqvist (born 23 March 1994) is a Swedish professional ice hockey centre for the Minnesota Wild of the National Hockey League (NHL).
+Oskar Sundqvist (born 23 March 1994) is a Swedish professional ice hockey centre for the St. Louis Blues of the National Hockey League (NHL).

 Born in Boden, Sweden, Sundqvist played within the Skellefteå organization at both their club youth and professional levels.
 After being drafted in the third round, 81st overall, by the Pittsburgh Penguins, Sundqvist won a silver medal with Sweden men's national junior ice hockey team at the 2014 World Junior Ice Hockey Championships.

 Upon moving to North America, Sundqvist spent three seasons within the Penguins organization, with whom he won the 2016 Stanley Cup.
-Sundqvist was traded to the St. Louis Blues during the 2017 NHL Entry Draft.
-While with the Blues, Sundqvist built upon his earlier success and helped the team win their first Stanley Cup in franchise history.
+In 2017, he was traded to the Blues and helped them win their first Stanley Cup in franchise history.

 Playing career

 Sweden

 Sundqvist was born on 23 March 1994 in Boden, Sweden.
 Growing up in Sweden, Sundqvist played within the Skellefteå organization in their club youth levels.
 He chose to play for Skellefteå after the hockey gymnasium school in Luleå showed little interest.
 Sundqvist recorded 22 goals and 54 points in 41 games with the Skellefteå's Junior team before being drafted in the third round, 81st overall, by the Pittsburgh Penguins in the 2012 NHL Entry Draft.
 The Penguins were originally skeptical of Sundqvist due to his size and lack of visibility due to his location, but conceded after encouragement from European scout Tommy Westlund.
 Penguins assistant director of amateur scouting Randy Sexton praised Sundqvist following the draft by saying "He's big, he's rangy, he skates and plays very hard.
 He's got good hands close to the net and he can finish.
 He's a Penguin."
 After his selection, Sundqvist was invited to the Penguins' Prospect Development Camp before returning to his home country where he made his Swedish Elite League (SEL) debut with Skellefteå on 24 October 2012 against Frölunda HC.
 He scored his first career SHL goal in a game against Frölunda HC on 5 January 2013.
 He completed his rookie campaign with the team recording one point in 14 games.